SE-of-nobody/SmartFlightCheckInKiosk/User Manual.md

 <img src="User Manual.assets/surname_login.png" alt="surname_login" style="zoom:50%;" />

 This is the GUI of the third login way after pressing the "ID Document" button.
-You just press the "OK" button to jump to teh next GUI since the system has already read the "data.csv" automatically.
+First, you need to press the "confirm" button to ensure that you want to log in by using ID document otherwise there will be a warning.
+Then You can just press the "OK" button to jump to teh next GUI since the system has already read the "data.csv" automatically.

 <img src="User Manual.assets/iddoc_login.png" alt="iddoc_login" style="zoom:50%;" />